 There are several formal assessments during the two years: exams set by the awarding body in year one plus the employer set project.
 In year two you can expect controlled assessments, practical summary assignments and assessments of your actual skills in the workplace.
 The workplace assessments will start quite soon into year two as the first part goes towards your license to practice as an early years practitioner.
-Together, the assessments generate an overall grade of pass, merit, distinction or distinction.
+Together, the assessments generate an overall grade of pass, merit, distinction or distinction\.
 At the end of your T level, you receive a nationally recognised certificate with a clear breakdown of your achievements.
-The T level can be worth up to 168 UCAS points which is the same as 3 A-levels at A grade.
-So it is worth revising hard and showing how good you are in placement.
-The qualification can be used to get onto Primary Education with QTS degree courses at various Universities.